Published: 28 October 2019

 Can I quit my job while on WorkCover?

-A question that we often get asked at Stringer Clark is whether someone is able to resign their employment while they are getting WorkCover weekly payments or other benefits.
+A question that we often get asked is whether someone is able to resign their employment while they are getting WorkCover weekly payments or other benefits.

 This might be because they have had a big falling out with the employer and feel their position is no longer tenable, they want to access their annual or long service leave, or that they might wish to start other employment with a different employer.